pokemon918/D3.js-Visualization/README.md

     * States that are impacted the most in terms of health spending and AD population

 ### Summary and Explaination
-:one:Overview: Interactive Multivariate Bubble Chart
+:boom: Overview: Interactive Multivariate Bubble Chart
 When the mouse is over the bubble, the information of AD numbers, costs in AD, slope and health spending will be display.
 Chart can be zoom in by mouse and be filter by the scroll bar below the chart.

 :question: How to get insights from those charts:confused: